jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 * There is no indication how the `Client` resolves its reference to `Feature`.

 Here’s my updated UML Class Diagram to address some of my issues with their version:
-* I’ve added more details, especially with the `Configurer` and construction.
+* I’ve added a `Configurer` with some sample code.
 This is not the only way to construct these objects.
 It’s just one example.
 * The constructors for `Client` and `Proxy` throw an exception when their `Feature` argument is null.
 This removes the need for a null check in `execute()` or any other place where `feature` is referenced in the classes.
-I won't repeat this technique in other diagrams due to space concerns.
+I won't repeat this technique in other diagrams due to space constraints.
 * `Proxy` delegates to `Feature` rather than `ConcreteFeature`.
 This creates more possibilities, which will be featured in future design patterns.
 * The diamond has been removed.